How to start a temporary staffing agency in 6 Steps

 - Hit the streets.
 You’re going to need both clients and employees.
 Use your contacts to bring people on board.
 If you don’t have any, knock on doors.
 Ask where you can post job listings in the area and talk to businesses about their temporary staffing needs.

-Contact us or sign up for the TemPay Staffing Times newsletter for more information on how to start a staffing agency.
+Contact us with any questions you may have or to begin with TemPay, or sign up for the TemPay Staffing Times newsletter for more information on how to start a staffing agency.
+We’re here to help you succeed.